terminusdb/terminusdb-docs/Explanation/DOCUMENTS.md

 Documents do not have to be shallow but can instead contain *subdocuments* as well.
-A subdocument is owned by its containing document, and is a fragment of the grahp which is only pointed to by the containing document, although it may have any number of out-going links to other documents or subdocuments itself.
+A subdocument is owned by its containing document, and is a fragment of the graph which is only pointed to by the containing document, although it may have any number of out-going links to other documents or subdocuments itself.